 Before I became who I am now

-I enjoyed 17 years of professional musical training, starting at age 7 in my hometown Guantánamo, in Cuba, continuing at age 14 in the capital, Havana (at 2 hours flying distance from my family), going to Moscow at age 18, to conclude my studies and become a concert pianist and conservatory teacher at age 24!
+I enjoyed 17 years of professional musical training, starting at age 7 in my hometown Guantánamo, in Cuba, continuing at age 14 in the capital, Havana (at 2 hours flying distance from my family), under the fabulous tutelage of my wonderful mentor César López Zarragoitía, going to Moscow at age 18, to conclude my studies and become a concert pianist and conservatory teacher at age 24!

 Gustavo Corrales Romero's musical training comprised 17 years in the solid tradition of the Russian school for piano since he was 7, a path along which he advanced through exclusive selection procedures.